-The following faculty will be interviewing applicants for Fall 2015 admission: Patricia Brennan, Linda Craighead, Eugene Emory, Sherryl Goodman, Jack McDowell, and Michael Treadway.
+The following faculty will be interviewing applicants for Fall 2015 admission: Patricia Brennan, Linda Craighead, Eugene Emory, Sherryl Goodman, Jack McDowell, Michael Treadway, and Irwin Waldman.
 The number of applicants we will be able to accept will be determined by the amount of funding available at the time offers are made.
 Each faculty member will review the folders of any student who designates them as a potential mentor so you do not need to contact the faculty member directly.

 Student Admissions, Outcomes, and Other Data